You’ve made the decision that you want to study at a Conservatoire rather than a university, but how do you apply and

 It's best to be organised and apply as early as possible, as auditions start from 15 October 2022.

 Group Two: Conservatoires UK, applying direct

-CUK (Conservatoires UK) represents 9 of the 10 UK Conservatoires; the 8 in group one above and the Guildhall School of Music and Drama being the ninth one, for which you need to apply directly to the school and not through UCAS. .
+CUK (Conservatoires UK) represents all 11 of the UK Conservatoires; the 9 in group one above and the Guildhall School of Music and Drama, for which you need to apply directly to the school and not through UCAS. .

 There will again be both an application and an audition, with fees, which you pay in advance but the schoold offers a Supported Application Scheme where your fee will be waivered, so it’s worth checking out the full details on their website.

 Group Three: Conservatoire for Dance and Drama

-This is a free standing Conservatoire that has 8 different specialist member schools across the UK.
+This is a free standing Conservatoire that has 8 different specialist member schools, including 2 affiliate schools across the UK.

 Although the Conservatoire is one entity you have to apply to each of the 8 schools directly via the individual school website and not through UCAS.
 However if accepted you can still apply for government funded student finances.

 They all charge fees for the application and audition process but each individual school has slightly different deadline dates for applications so please visit their websites, which you can find below: